JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-project-agp-9-migration.md

 * Migrate your shared code module to use the new [Android-KMP library plugin](https://developer.android.com/kotlin/multiplatform/plugin) built specifically for multiplatform projects.

-> Android Studio supports AGP 9.0 starting with Otter 3 Feature Drop 2025.2.3.
+> Android Studio supports AGP 9.0.0 starting with Otter 3 Feature Drop 2025.2.3.
-> IntelliJ IDEA support for AGP 9.0 is coming soon and is expected in Q1 2026.
+> IntelliJ IDEA support for AGP 9.0.0 is expected in Q1 2026.
 >
 {style="note"}